zubair2001890/SuperNova1.0/README.md

 SuperNova is a crowdfunding platform for Scientists and Researchers to tap a new source of funding and accelerate the progress of Science.

-Note that all the issues relate to a section on the Mockup so revert back to relevant sectin on Adobe XD.
+Note that all the issues relate to a section on the Mockup so revert back to relevant section on Adobe XD.

 Mockups and Wireframes are available below: